How to Dispose of Batteries?

 Before we can talk about how to get rid of batteries, we need to know what battery types there are.
 Different batteries need different disposal methods.

-Alkaline Non-Rechargeable Batteries: the most common household batteries, long, cylindrical, and normally named AA batteries or AAA batteries.
-Used in things like TV remote controls, Torches, and Kids
+The most common household batteries, long, cylindrical, and normally named AA batteries or AAA batteries.
+Used in things like TV remote controls, Torches, and Kids toys.

 Disposing of Button Batteries